1. $57.6 Million Diamond

-Common Core State Standards: Writing informative/explanatory texts to examine a topic and convey ideas and information clearly; reading closely what a text says explicitly and to make logical inferences from it.
+Common Core State Standards: Writing informative/explanatory texts to examine a topic and convey ideas and information clearly; citing specific textual evidence when writing or speaking to support conclusions.

-Common Core State Standards: Conducting short research projects that build knowledge about a topic; producing clear and coherent writing in which the development, organization and style are appropriate to the task.
+Common Core State Standards: Reading closely what a text says explicitly and to make logical inferences from it; producing clear and coherent writing in which the development, organization and style are appropriate to the task.

 Reading aloud is an important skill.
 It helps build the number of words you know and it helps you use words in an effective way.
 Find a story in the newspaper that shows some action.
 It can be a sports story, a news story or a feature story.
 Read through it on your own and think about which words should be stressed to make the listener feel the action of the story.
 Practice reading your story aloud in a whisper.
 Then read aloud in groups or to the class.
 Discuss how the stories helped listeners feel part of the action.